banderous/getpack/docs/index.md

 ### The shadow manifest

-In order to detect when you've changed your project manifest, GetPack maintains another JSON file called the **shadow manifest**, at `gp/project.json.state`.
+In order to detect changes to the project manifest, GetPack maintains another JSON file called the **shadow manifest**, at `gp/project.json.state`.

-GetPack updates the shadow config automatically during the synchronisation process and it should not be manually edited.
+GetPack updates the shadow manifest automatically during the synchronisation process and it should not be manually edited.

 <div class="note warning">
-  <h5>The shadow config should be checked into your SCM</h5>
+  <h5>The shadow config should be versioned alongside your project</h5>
-  <p>(If you check your dependencies into your SCM)</p>
+  <p>(If you version your dependencies in your SCM)</p>
 </div>

 ## Creating packages